Vavrikus/x17-utef/README.md

         - **single_track**
             - Contains files with single simulated track for different settings
     - **include**
-        - Contains headers for the project (headers also include all definitions)
+        - Contains headers for the project with doxygen comments (and .inl files with definitions of templated functions)
     - **presentations**
-        - Contains presentation from 07-03-2023 seminar (tex and pdf files)
+        - Contains presentation from 07-03-2023 seminar and from 28-04-2023 meeting (tex and pdf files)
     - **reconstruction**
         - *reco_track.cpp* -- script for track reconstruction
     - **remote**